JolifantoBambla/Auto-Vk-Toolkit-Starter/README.md

 Open the directory which contains your project with Visual Studio, wait for Visual Studio to run the `CMake` configuration and then select `Gears_Vk_Starter.exe`/`<Your Project Name>.exe` as `Startup Item` and run it by pressing the "play" button.

 ## Handling Dependencies
+*Gears-Vk-Starter* projects are not configured to use the [Post Build Helper](https://github.com/cg-tuwien/Gears-Vk), but use CMake to do the same things.

 There are two special directories in this project for which special actions are configured for the executable: `<project root>/shaders` and `<project root>/assets`
 In your source code you can treat them as if these directories were in the same location as your executable.
 Even more so: you can treat all GLSL shaders as if they were already compiled to SPIR-V binaries.